uhs-robert/oasis.nvim/README.md

 > [!TIP]
 > You may use _any_ style for light or dark mode.
 No restrictions apply.

+### Choosing a Light Theme

+Light styles vary in brightness to adapt to your workspace lighting.
+The right lightness keeps your eyes comfortable, reduces strain and headaches, and helps maintain focus throughout the day.

+- Dawn (91%) - brightest for well-lit spaces
+- Dawnlight (88%) - a tad softer with golden tones
+- Day (85%) - balanced for everyday use
+- Dusk (77%) - warmer for extended sessions
+- Dust (70%) - warmest for dim lighting

 ## 🪓 Overriding Colors & Highlight Groups

 Thirsty for total control?
 You can override whatever you like.